-Control Construction activities that result in a land disturbance of greater than or equal to one acre are required to have an operator implement an MS4 program to reduce the amount of pollutants in stormwater runoff from the construction site.
+Control Construction activities that result in a land disturbance of greater than or equal to one acre are required to have an operator implement an MS4 program to reduce pollutants in stormwater runoff from the construction site.
 The program must include an ordinance requiring the implementation of proper erosion and sediment controls, a site plan review of potential water quality impacts, site inspections, and sanctions to ensure compliance.

 Post-Construction Runoff Control

 Post-construction runoff controls have shown to be the most cost-effective approach to stormwater quality management.
 Post-construction sediment is easily washed away into stormwater drains.
 Post-construction runoff controls consist of inspecting completed construction sites, tracking stormwater and waterways connected to newly constructed sites, and reviewing ordinances requiring post-construction runoff controls.
 Sediments like oil, grease, pesticides, heavy metals, nitrogen, and phosphorus can be left unchecked when a working crew leaves a construction site.
-Also, waterflow in streams and rivers can be severely altered because new buildings and parking lots add drainage to stormwater sewers, transferring the water to waterways instead of allowing the water to be absorbed by the ground, plant life, and wildlife.
+Also, water flow in streams and rivers can be severely altered because of new buildings and parking lots and drainage to stormwater sewers, transferring the water to waterways instead of allowing the water to be absorbed by the ground, plant life, and wildlife.

 An operation and maintenance program that strictly outlines the procedures and requirements for the MS4 has been put together to help train employees on pollution prevention and good housekeeping practices.
 Best management practices and measurable goals for the program are also included in the procedures and requirements.